 Point Lobos State Natural Reserve

-Though it doesn’t get nearly the attention that Big Sur does (and Big Sur really does live up to the hype, don’t get me wrong), Point Lobos is one of the most beautiful areas in this region and this state park is well-maintained with countless walking trails and viewpoints to take in the stunning vistas and dramatic coastal scenery.
+Though it doesn’t get nearly the attention that Big Sur does (and Big Sur really does live up to the hype, don’t get me wrong), I think Point Lobos is one of the most beautiful areas in this region and this state park is well-maintained with countless walking trails and viewpoints to take in the stunning vistas and dramatic coastal scenery.

 Whether you’re looking for a longer hike or a gentle stroll with a fabulous view of the jagged coastline and playful otters riding the surf, Point Lobos can offer it to you.
-Entry into the park is $9 per vehicle with an additional $1 per person.

-Where to Stay on the San Francisco to Big Sur Drive
+Where to Stay on the Drive

 Monterey or Carmel are great places to rest your head if you’re looking for a great jumping-off place for exploring Big Sur.
-If you’re wondering where to stay in these cities or in San Francisco itself, then check out these suggestions.

 Monterey/Carmel